google/TensorNetwork/docs/block_sparse_tutorial.rst

 this you'll find some references at the end of the notebook.
 Instead, we'll give here a minimal introduction to abelian symmetries in tensor networks, just enough to get you started.
-We will also only focus on Abelian symmetries (non-Abelian symmetries are more complicated, and currently not supported).
+We will also only focus on Abelian symmetries (non-Abelian symmetries are more complicated and currently not supported).
 The following figure shows a symmetric tensor :math:`T_{ij}` of order 2 (i.e. a matrix):